l33tname/blog/_posts/2019-08-30-streaming-setup.md

 This is an continuation of [Podcasting With Pulse](/blog/2018/11/11/Podcasting-with-pulse/).

 ## Building darkice

-Years ago when I first compiled darkice it was complicated to get it compiled and running with mp3 suport.
+Years ago when I first compiled darkice it was complicated to get it compiled and running with mp3 support.

 Amazingly darkice still exists and it's easier than ever to compile it with mp3 support.